ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/pages/verification/README.md

 - Shows instructions for completing the verification process
 - Allows resending verification emails if needed
 - Provides clear guidance for checking spam folders

-### 3. VerifyPasswordChange

-Handles the verification of password change requests.
-This page is accessed when a user clicks on the password change confirmation link sent to their email.

-**Features:**

-- Validates password change tokens
-- Displays appropriate success or error messages
-- Handles expired tokens with clear instructions
-- Provides relevant navigation based on verification status

 ## Reusable Components